AlexanderMakarov/am-budget-view/README.md

   In `config.yaml` is referenced by `genericCsvFilesGlob` setting.
   Parsed by [generic_csv_parser.go](/generic_csv_parser.go).
   Supports all features native to app and Beancount reports.
+  Own account number and currency deduced from fields below.
   Required fields/headers (first row in file):
   - Date - string with date of the transaction in `YYYY-MM-DD` format.
   - FromAccount - string with account number of the sender.
   - ToAccount - string with account number of the receiver.
   - IsExpense - boolean value, true if the transaction is an expense (i.e, 'FromAccount' is your account), false if it is an income (i.e, 'ToAccount' is your account).
-  - Amount - string (like "1,500.30" for 1500 dollars and 30 cents) with amount of the transaction.
+  - Amount - string with dot and 2 digits precision (like "1,500.30" for
+     1500 dollars and 30 cents) with amount of the transaction.
   - Details - string with details/comments of the transaction.
   - AccountCurrency - 3 chars ISO code of the currency of the account.
   - OriginCurrency - 3 chars ISO code of the currency of the transaction before conversion.